Radioactive chemical elements and isotopes, nuclear reactors, installations and apparatus

 Q1.
 Give a brief description of each licensing system as a whole and, with respect to each, reply to the following questions as relevant, placing all of the material with respect to a given system in sequence together, and using cross references as appropriate when elements which have already been described are also present in another system.

-In accordance with Anukret (Sub-Decree) No. 17 ANK/BK on the Enforcement of the List of Prohibited and Restricted Goods dated 26 February 2020 by the Royal Government of Cambodia and its Annexes, radioactive chemical elements, radioactive isotopes, nuclear reactors, installations and apparatus require a permission to import issued by the Ministry of Mines and Energy (MME).
+In accordance with Anukret (Sub-Decree) No.370 ANK.BK on the Enforcement of the List of Prohibited and Restricted Goods dated on December 2023 and it took effect from 01 May 2024 by the Royal Government of Cambodia and its Annexes, radioactive chemical elements, radioactive isotopes, nuclear reactors, installations and apparatus require a permission to import issued by the Ministry of Mines and Energy (MME).

 In accordance with Prakas No. 0321 on the Preparation and Operation of the Offices under the Departments of the General Departments of Energy of MME, the Department of Nuclear Science and Technology is responsible, among other functions, to implement the regulatory function to regulate, issue, amend, suspend or revoke the license and impose the license fees to control and verify the relevant activities involving the civilian nuclear applications and ionizing radiations.